emilabraham/killionaire/README.md

 ## Live
 ~~pentascore.com~~ I have decided to stop hosting this for a few reasons.
 Riot made breaking changes to their API.
 In order to provide this same functionality, I would need to start aggregating data.
+Which I am too lazy to do.
 Also, I had planned to add the feature of seeing which champions you had chests with.
 Riot added that feature to their client.
 So I don't need to do that anymore.
+Plus, I stopped playing the game so I lost interest.
+But I'm keeping this repository up for record keeping.